 It’s not like we have a great deal of choices when it comes to adhesion today.
 There is now only one other water-base product I know of that gives Emerald a run for the money on adhesion and it too recently came out.
 What the world doesn’t need more of is another cosmetic paint that simply looks pretty when applied.
 We’re glad SW chose not to follow in those footsteps with Emerald.

 Emerald is fairly fluid, almost perfect.
-Although you can see in the photo above, there is a trace of accumulation on pass-through.
+Although you can see in the photo below, there is a trace of accumulation on pass-through.
 A reduction of only 8 oz of water gets the product dialed-in a bit better for faster spread rates.
 Reduction also assists with leveling a bit, however stock product is used for our performance testing.
 I prefer my paints more like 3900, but that is my preference.

 Emerald’s coverage is as good as it gets.
-Have a look at stock Extra White above over dark blue ‘BEHR Cracked Pepper’.
+Have a look at stock Extra White below over dark blue ‘BEHR Cracked Pepper’.
 However, we did not see anything great with leveling.
 All our samples had minimal brush marks with stock product.
 I did however only give Emerald 3 stars (okay) for leveling.
 There are other acrylics on the market with far better leveling.
-Also in the photo above you can see noticeable marring from running my fingernail over the surface.
+Also in the photo below you can see noticeable marring from running my fingernail over the surface.
 BEHR Premium Plus Flat was used in comparison to Emerald Satin to match the sheen.
 It would not be fair to use a glossier product such as BEHR Premium Plus satin.

 10 mil is pushing it.
 We made this sample in a controlled environment and it had some give.
 Had the draw-down remained intact at 10 mil, the window reflection seen above would look like a mirror reflection, clear and sharp.
 The PDS calls for 4 mils wet, but who does that—right?
 Painters need to know where the boundaries are on millage.
 Double PDS spec and you’re good!
 Candy coat it.

-As part of our standard testing we like to apply paints over surfaces someone would likely apply paint but might not necessarily be a surface for the products intended use.
+As part of our standard testing we like to apply paints over surfaces someone would likely apply paint, but might not necessarily be a surface for the products intended use.
 Things like ketchup, mustard, syrup come to mind.
 In this case, we applied 2 coats of Emerald over copper piping mounted to a basement wall.
 Emerald contains agents which inhibit the growth of microbes on the surface of this coating film.
-Also seen above is a piece of PVC and an unsanded kitchen cabinet drawer front.
+Also seen below is a piece of PVC and an unsanded kitchen cabinet drawer front.
 Surprisingly, Emerald adhered great after scuff sanding the surface with 240 Abranet.
 I spent no more than 2 minutes scuffing the surface.

 0-20 units @ 85° That looks flat for a Satin.
 The similar sheen of BEHR Premium Plus is flat.
 BEHR’s sheen levels are Flat, Matte, Eggshell, Satin, Semi-Gloss (in that order).

 Sherwin Williams Emerald is also available for exterior and must be a separate paint review.
 We will be reviewing Emerald with a series of performance tests with Benjamin Moore Aura and the new BEHR Marquee.
-We actually had to modify our testing for Marquee because that product adds a new performance test indicator.
+We actually had to modify our testing for Marquee because Marquee adds a new performance test indicator.